maersk-recruitment-tasks/01-fullstack-vendor-onboarding/README.md

 - **Full-stack ownership** – Can you deliver a cohesive, working system with the required enhancements?
 - **Pragmatism** – Did you make thoughtful decisions and sensible trade-offs?
 - **DevOps awareness** – Is the system easy to build, run, and maintain?
-- **Deployment quality** – Is your containerization strategy practical, reproducible, and well-documented?"
+- **Deployment quality** – If completed, is your containerization strategy practical, reproducible, and well-documented?"

 ---